zhangzhang80/zhangzhang80.github.io/index.md

 <img class="profile-picture" src="zhangzhang.jpg">

 I received the PhD degree in Pattern Recognition and Intelligent Systems from the [Institute of Automation, Chinese Academy of Sciences (CASIA)](http://www.ia.ac.cn/) in 2009 under the supervision of Prof. Tieniu Tan.
 From 2009 to 2010, I was a research fellow working with Prof. Dacheng Tao at Schooling of Computering, Nanyang Technological University (NTU), Singapore.
-In September 2010, Dr. Zhang joined the [National Laboratory of Pattern Recognition (NLPR)](http://www.nlpr.ia.ac.cn/CN/model/index.shtml), CASIA.
+In September 2010, I joined the [National Laboratory of Pattern Recognition (NLPR)](http://www.nlpr.ia.ac.cn/CN/model/index.shtml), CASIA.

 Currently, I am an Associate Professor at the [Center for Intelligent Perception And Computing (CRIPAC)](http://cripac.ia.ac.cn/) and NLPR.

 Since Dec.
-2018, I was working as a visiting researcher under the supervision of Prof. Song-Chun Zhu's in the [Center for Vision, Cognition, Learning, and Autonomy (VCLA) lab](http://vcla.stat.ucla.edu/) at University of California, Los Angeles (UCLA).
+2018, I am working as a visiting researcher under the direction of Prof. Song-Chun Zhu's in the [Center for Vision, Cognition, Learning, and Autonomy (VCLA) lab](http://vcla.stat.ucla.edu/) at University of California, Los Angeles (UCLA).

 ## Research Interest